Measure Flow Effectiveness with Goals - Setup and Examples

 How to add or define a goal?

-In your flow, look for the Goal step inside the steps menu under Actions and place it in your flow.
+In your flow, look for the Goal action step inside the steps menu under Actions and place it in your flow.

-Then, you need to define your goal by connecting it to a trigger step.
-The trigger logic represents your goal definition.
-Depending on the trigger conditions, different people will achieve the goal.
-For example, if you want your app users to perform an Action, you can use an event trigger to hit the goal.
-In this case, registrations will receive an email after 10 minutes if the action hasn't been performed.
-If they do perform the action, then they will hit the goal and count as a conversion.
+For example, if you want your app users to perform an Action, you can use the Entered trigger to hit the goal.
+In this case, registrations will receive an email after 3 days if the action hasn't been performed.
+If they do perform the action, then they will reach the goal and count as a conversion in the flow.

-In the Flow metrics tab you'll see the percentage of people who entered the campaign that met the goal:
+On the Flow metrics tab, you'll see the percentage of people who entered the flow that met the goal, also known as the "Goal Conversion Rate":

 Goal: Convert trials to paying customers